plural-activism/plural-pride-walk/slides.md

 ya& saw the tunnel on the last picture.
 I prepared about 100 small soap bubble dispenser and gave them arround to various peeps, with the instruction to blow them out when we get under the bridge.

 It was awesome.
-Peeps love soap bubbles, and its another great icebreaker, and it just looks cool when 100 peeps cast rainbow balls.
+Peeps love soap bubbles, and its another great icebreaker, and it just looks cool when 100 peeps cast irredescent balls.
 Sadly I dont have a video of it, but I'm set to make one next time.

 So, after ya& got enough stickers - and a flag - I suggest ya& invest into bubbles.